sepalani/MHTrIDA/save/README.md

 Hunter Profiles
 ---------------
 These profiles seem to be 0x6000 (24.576) bytes each.
-Supposing that the file options are 0x48 (78) bytes, then profiles are arranges like that:
+Supposing that the file options are 0x48 (78) bytes, then profiles are arranged like that:
  * Profile 1 address: 0x0048
  * Profile 2 address: 0x6048
  * Profile 3 address: 0xC048